sebscholl/FuncE/READme.md

 ## Acknowledgements

-Funcy was inspired by the need to bridge the gap between Ruby and Node.js, enabling developers to utilize the best of both worlds without the hassle of managing separate services.
+FuncE was inspired by the need to bridge the gap between Ruby and Node.js, enabling developers to utilize the best of both worlds without the hassle of managing separate services.